The Easiest Sourdough Discard Cinnamon Rolls Ever – 30 Minutes

 Make the cream cheese frosting:

-• In a medium saucepan over medium-low heat, melt cream cheese and butter.
+• In a medium saucepan over medium-low heat, melt cream cheese, cream, and butter.
 Whisk them together until smooth.

 • Add the powdered sugar and whisk thoroughly until no lumps are present.